 The empirical analysis revolves around the introduction and abolition of the poll tax in English and Welsh councils in the early 1990s.
 This arguably undermined intrinsic motivation to pay taxes due to the perceived unfairness of the tax.
 Non-parametric estimates suggest that the negative shock to compliance in the poll-tax era reduced tax compliance norms in a persistent way, exerting a significant upward effect on tax evasion for around a decade after the abolition of the poll tax.
-Specifically, councils with high poll-tax evasion had higher tax evasion throughout this decade compared to councils with low poll-tax evasion, in line with the impulse-response function predicted by the theory for a temporary shock to the intrinsic motives to pay taxes.
+Specifically, councils with high poll-tax evasion had higher tax evasion throughout this decade compared to councils with low poll-tax evasion.
+Our model offers a particular interpretation of these persistent effects.
 The findings are robust to common concerns such as pre-trends, omitted variables, and alternative ways of measuring the key variables.

 We also provide evidence for social multipliers in tax-evasion behavior and interactions between incentives due to enforcement and the dynamics of social norms.
 Estimating dynamic paths of enforcement and evasion triggered by close election switches into majority control of a single party, our results suggest that a permanent increase in enforcement induces a cumulative negative effect on tax evasion.
-We also find a heterogenous crowding-in effect from enforcement, in the sense that the cumulative effect on tax evasion is larger in the councils with smaller poll-tax evasion, in line with the predicted impulse-response functions.
-To the best of our knowledge these empirical results are among the first to show explicit evidence for interactions between enforcement incentives and social norms in tax compliance.27
+We find support for the hypothesis of a heterogenous crowding-in effect from enforcement, since the cumulative effect on tax evasion is larger in the councils with smaller poll-tax evasion.
+To the best of our knowledge these empirical results are among the first to show explicit evidence for interactions between enforcement incentives and social norms in tax compliance.26